idexus/Sharp.UI/doc/eventhandlers.md

 ### Example

-To handle events like `Clicked` yoy can use the `OnClicked` fluent method.
+To handle event like `Clicked` yoy can use the `OnClicked` fluent method.

 ```cs
 using Sharp.UI;